antarctica/bas-style-kit-file-upload-endpoint/README.md

 New features should be implemented with appropriate [Configuration](#configuration) options available.
 Sensible defaults for each environment, and if needed feature flags, should allow end-users to fine tune which features are enabled.

-**Note:** Ensure `.env.example` is kept up-to-date if any configuration options are added or changed.
+Ensure `.env.example` is kept up-to-date if any configuration options are added or changed.

 Ensure [Integration tests](#integration-tests) are written for any new feature, or changes to existing features.